MoooooLee/AEDC_Mapping_2018/README.md

 # Overview
 This repository contains data and maps visualizing the regional prevalence of early childhood vulnerability across Australia.
-The maps are generated based on models developed to understand how socioeconomic and remoteness indicators affect childhood vulnerability [@baffour2024utility].
+The maps are generated based on models developed to understand how socioeconomic and remoteness indicators affect childhood vulnerability (Baffour, Das, Li, & Richardson, 2024).

 # Contents
 - **Input Folder**: Contains the data files used for generating the maps.